NotJona/PracticalMachineLearningForNLP/README.md

 Repository for the final project of "Practical Machine Learning for Natural Language Processing" (University of Vienna, Summer Semester 2024).

 # Project Overview
 This project presents a comparative analysis of modern Natural Language Processing (NLP) methodologies for the task of detecting sexist language in tweets.
-It evaluates the performance and cost of four distinct approaches:
+It evaluates the performance and cost of five distinct approaches:

   1. Fine-Tuned BERT Model for sequence classification. ('germeval.ipynb')
   2. Zero-Shot and Few-Shot Prompting using DeepSeek and GPT APIs. ('comparisonAPI.ipynb')
   3. Retrieval-Augmented Generation (RAG) using a VectorStoreIndex. ('comparisonVectorStoreIndex.ipynb')
   4. Retrieval-Augmented Generation (RAG) using a KeywordTableIndex. ('comparisonKeywordTableIndex.ipynb')
+  5. Combining RAG pipelines with few shot Prompting. (comparisonAPIRAG.ipynb)

 # Motivation
 Detecting sexist language is a key challenge in studying online discourse.
 Automated methods can help researchers analyze large-scale corpora of social media data to understand the prevalence and nature of sexist rhetoric.
 However, the nuanced and context-dependent nature of such language makes it a difficult classification problem.